 - Peace and security (3-17 May 2021)

 - Accountability, rule of law and human rights (18-31 May 2021)

 - Civic engagement and civic space (1-14 June 2021)

 - Transparent, inclusive, and responsive public service delivery (15-30 June 2021)

-Global Roundtable will be held on the margins of the 2021 High-level Political Forum and key messages from these different processes will be featured at the event.
+Global Roundtable, being held on the margins of the 2021 High-level Political Forum.
+The key messages from these dialogues will be featured at the event.